weltliteratur/blog/_drafts/2022-11-17-vossian-antonomasia-extraction.markdown

 paper](https://weltliteratur.net/vossian-antonomasia-next-level/), we
 tried to detect VA automatically using rule-based methods and a simple neural network approach.
-The latter showed very promising results, so we continued along this line and brought in some heavier machinery, the Michael Jordans in the field of natural language processing: pre-trained language models.
+The latter showed very promising results, so we continued along this line and brought in some heavier machinery – the Michael Jordans in the field of natural language processing (NLP): pre-trained language models (PLMs).

-Neural networks and especially pre-trained language models (PLMs) like [BERT](https://aclanthology.org/N19-1423.pdf) have shown that they can improve a wide range of NLP tasks, especially those for which large labeled datasets are not available.
+Neural networks and especially PLMs like [BERT](https://aclanthology.org/N19-1423.pdf) have shown that they can improve a wide range of NLP tasks, especially those for which large labeled datasets are not available.